rewardenv/reward/docs/environments/types.md

 #### Local

-The `local` environment type does nothing more than declare the `docker-compose` version and label the project network so Reward will recognize it as belonging to an environment orchestrated by Reward.
+The `local` environment type does nothing more than declare the `docker compose` version and label the project network so Reward will recognize it as belonging to an environment orchestrated by Reward.

 When this type is used, a `.reward/reward-env.yml` may be placed in the root directory of the project workspace to